theblindhen/icfp2024/README.md

 ### IDE

-For OCaml IDE support, start with

-    $ opam install merlin ocaml-lsp-server ocamlformat

-For vim or emacs support, follow the instructions printed to stdout.

-For VSCode support, install OCaml Platform from the VSCode Marketplace.
+For VSCode support, if not using the Dev Container, install OCaml Platform from the VSCode Marketplace.
 Open the workspace `icfp2024.code-workspace` in this directory to ensure we all use the same settings (format on save!).

 ### Documentation